rud/rud.github.io/_posts/2017-04-11-rubocop-for-large-projects.markdown

 - Large methods
 - Large classes or modules
-- The unseen issues [coupling? bad or inconsistent naming?]
+- The less obvious issues such as coupling and inconsistent or non-standard naming

 ## Your new daily habits